diarray-hub/Simplex_algo/README.md

 This is an implementation of simplex's algorithm for linear programming maximization and minimization problems made by the baby programmer that I am.
 I would like y'all to test this code, help me fuguring out how to improve this implementation and please report any problem you got with the code.
-Good to notice that this implementation miss test and will surely shows lakes and problems with some problems.
+Good to notice that this implementation miss test and will surely shows lacks with some problems.
 However it proved a certain consistency.

 Better provide the cannonical form's coefficients of problems you wanna solve with it